Welcome to the Wonderful World of Hovawarts

 Show and event photos

-The KC guidelines are “ dogs should be well groomed and typical of the breed with particular emphasis on a good temperament.
+Dogs should be well groomed and typical of the breed with particular emphasis on a good temperament.
 Dogs should be of suitable temperament and have not shown any aggression towards people or other animals including other dogs.
 No dog present in the booths should ever have been subject to a Court Control Order or a Contingent Destruction Order under the Dogs Act 1871 or the 1991 Dangerous Dogs Act.
-Dogs need not be of “show” quality or necessarily owned by a Breeder/Exhibitor”.
+The Breed Club and/or any representative dog owner may be required to assist the Kennel Club in verification of this aspect from time to time.
+Dogs need not be of “show” quality or necessarily owned by a Breeder/Exhibitor but all dogs should:

 a) Move freely without showing signs of shortness of breath,